CompSciLauren/hackathon-template-react-terra-prettier/README.md

-# Web Clock Time Tracker
+# Hackathon Template React Terra Prettier

-> Makes time tracking simple for hourly associates.
+> Starter template for a hackathon project using React, Terra, and Prettier.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).